bizz84/flutter-tips-and-tricks/tips/0048-testing-functions-that-throw/index.md

 ![](048.2-function-throws.png)

----

 Hope this will save you some headaches. 👍

-For more Flutter tweets like this, follow me: [@biz84](https://twitter.com/biz84)

-Happy coding!

----

 ### Found this useful?
 Show some love and share the [original tweet](https://twitter.com/biz84/status/1521732405123497987) 🙏